bacalj/google-classroom-copy-pal/readme.md

 5. Click the *Copy checked items to the clipboard*

-6. Paste your list somewhere!
+6. Paste your list somewhere.